HWDance/jax-fsm-mcmc/README.md

-# jax-fsm-mcmc
-Finite State Machine implementations of MCMC algorithms in JAX for efficient vectorization.
+# Efficient Vectorization in JAX for MCMC